Open Spring Leagues : Indoor

 - Players must wear the t-shirts provided by United Social Sports at all times during League play.

-- ALL LEAGUE Scoring: Games will be played to 21 points with a cap of 25 points.
+- Rec Scoring: Games will be played to 21 points with a cap of 25 points.
 A team must win by 2, unless both teams are tied with 25 points.
 Rally Scoring will be used.

 - Scores should be called out loudly before each serve.